dmarx/stars/src/README.md

 - Use the `useRepositories` hook for data fetching and manipulation logic.
 - Place any new utility functions in the appropriate utility file or create a new one if necessary.
 - Update this README when adding new components or significantly changing the project structure.
+- Add any global styles to `index.css`, but prefer component-specific styles when possible.

 ## Testing